vishxtr/HACKATHON_REAL2.0/BUTTON_FUNCTIONALITY_README.md

-# SmartSOC Button Functionality Guide
+# PhishGuard AI Button Functionality Guide

-This document outlines all the interactive button functionality implemented across the SmartSOC project.
+This document outlines all the interactive button functionality implemented across the PhishGuard AI project.

 ## 🚀 Overview

-All buttons in the SmartSOC project are now fully functional with interactive features, visual feedback, and proper error handling.
+All buttons in the PhishGuard AI project are now fully functional with interactive features, visual feedback, and proper error handling.
 The functionality is implemented through a centralized JavaScript system that can be used across all pages.

 ## 📁 Files Structure